-You will need a computer capable of running the Quartus Prime Lite software and programming the DE10-Lite FPGA.
-There is only a Windows and Linux version available for Quartus Prime Lite.
-To use a Mac computer, a windows environment would need to be installed on the computer to run the software (VMware Fusion 10).
+You will need a computer capable of running LTspice.
+There is a Windows and Mac version for this avalabe, but the Mac version is difficult to work with.
+If you wish to use the Mac version, you will need to use the internet to learn how the use the features we will be using in the labs.
+If you would like to use the Windows version on your Mac, a windows environment would need to be installed on the computer to run the software (VMware Fusion 10).